 Late assignments.
-Assignments are due at the beginning of class.
+Assignments are due by the due date assigned in each course.
 An assignment turned in late will result in a deduction of points per day including weekends, up to five days.
-After five days, no assignments will be accepted and the grade will result in a zero.
+After five days, no assignments will be accepted, and the grade will result in a zero.
+Faculty will grade assignments within one week of the due date.

 Standardized progressive testing/achievement tests.
 Standardized progressive testing utilizing Assessment Technologies Institute (ATI) resources is required throughout the program.
 These tests assist students in determining areas of individual strengths and weaknesses.
-A minimum score is set for each test and a remediation plan will be developed for any student who does not achieve the minimum score.
-These tests are only allowed to be completed in the testing center or with direct supervision from course instructor.
+A minimum score is set for each test, and a remediation plan will be developed for any student who does not achieve the minimum score.
+These tests are only allowed to be completed in the testing center or with direct supervision from the course instructor.
 Costs of the progressive testing are the responsibility of the student.